epwalsh/obsidian.nvim/README.md

 **❗ Notes**

-- Obsidian.nvim will set itself up as an nvim-cmp source automatically when you enter a markdown buffer within your vault directory, you do **not** need to specify this plugin as a cmp source manually.
+- obsidian.nvim will set itself up as an nvim-cmp source automatically when you enter a markdown buffer within your vault directory, you do **not** need to specify this plugin as a cmp source manually.
 - If you use `vim-markdown` you'll probably want to disable its frontmatter syntax highlighting (`vim.g.vim_markdown_frontmatter = 1`) which I've found doesn't work very well.
 - The `notes_subdir` and `note_id_func` options are not mutually exclusive.
 You can use them both.
 For example, using a combination of both of the above settings, a new note called "My new note" will assigned a path like `notes/1657296016-my-new-note.md`.